THE FALL OF DON JUAN

 WITNESS.
 I do.
 A woman is the most beautiful creature in the world.

 MICHAEL.
-You must've met some exceptional women.
+You must've been lucky to meet some exceptional women.

 NATALIE.
-And you haven't?
+And you were not?

 MICHAEL.
-No. Not until I met you.
+I was not.
+Till I've met you.

 NATALIE.
 Tell us, my dear Don Juan, these adventures, didn't they affect your relationship with your wife?